University of Sheffield: Admissions

 The University of Sheffield has a total of 30,195 students in the 2018–19 academic year, including 19,610 undergraduates and 10,585 postgraduates.
 In terms of average UCAS points of entrants, Sheffield ranked 29th in Britain in 2014.
 The university gives offers of admission to 85.6% of its applicants, the 4th highest amongst the Russell Group.

 According to the 2017 Times and Sunday Times Good University Guide, approximately 13% of Sheffield's undergraduates come from independent schools.
 In the 2016–17 academic year, the university had a domicile breakdown of 71:5:24 of UK:EU:non-EU students respectively with a female to male ratio of 51:49.
+57.8% of international students enrolled at the institution are from China, the second highest proportion out of all mainstream universities in the UK.